TonyBardo/teaching-materials/graduate-quant/README.md

 ## 🧑‍🏫 For Educators

-This course provides a structured, modular approach to teaching graduate-level quantitative methods with real-world datasets and reproducible workflows in **Stata**.
+This course provides a structured, modular approach to teaching graduate-level quantitative methods with real-world datasets and reproducible workflows in Stata.
 It is suitable for:

 - Instructors teaching applied quantitative methods with a GLM emphasis
 - Institutions with a need for reproducible research training and secondary data analysis